 Lower Back Mobility and Stability

 Left Shoulder Blade Stability

 Mid Back Mobility

 Other than that… I am fine!

-Hopefully this helps you see how pain isn’t always an indicator of function, as although I have no pain, there are clearly several areas where I can improve.
+Hopefully, this helps you see how pain isn’t always an indicator of function, as although I have no pain, there are clearly several areas where I can improve.
 This is what I meant in Part 1 about getting into the best shape of my life.
 In essence, my aim is to get fit to get fit and then truly get fit!
-The great thing about the screens are that they also help to quantify progress, so once I have worked on these areas, guess what we do… Re-Screen!
+The great thing about the screens is that they also help to quantify progress, so once I have worked on these areas, guess what we do… Re-Screen!

 Next time we will look at what I am doing to address these issues.